rl2939/jspsych-triple-handle-controller-plugin/readme.md

 ## Overview

-This plugin collects responses to an video file in real time using a game controller.
+This plugin collects responses to a video file in real time using a game controller.

 ## Loading